Grinnell Glacier Trail – A Must-Do Hike in Glacier National Park

 Lake Josephine

-The Grinnell Glacier Overlook Trail continues on along the Swiftcurrent Lake shore until a narrow path forks to the right.
+The Grinnell Glacier Trail continues on along the Swiftcurrent Lake shore until a narrow path forks to the right.
 This time Lake Josephine is at the center of attention.

-Grinnell Lake
+Lower Grinnell Lake

 Grinnell Glacier Overlook Trail, Hike in Many Glacier - Roads and Destinations

-Grinnell Glacier Overlook
+Grinnell Glacier hike

 This place looks perfect to sit down, look back, and feast your eyes on the surreal surroundings.
 “Can this place be real?” – You’re not the only one who asks this question again and again.

-End of Hike
+End of the Hike

 Use the same trail to get back to the Grinnell Glacier trailhead.
 As the trail runs downhill now, hiking is easier.
 Your knees, however, may disagree with it.